Merger control in Bulgaria: overview

 Procedure for obtaining documents.
 Legislation and CPC documents (decisions, internal rules, announcements, press releases and so on) can be accessed from the CPC's website (most of the information is also available in English).
 Parties to proceedings have access to their case files (legal representatives or expressly authorised proxies can also review files and obtain documents).

-Qualified.
+Professional qualifications.
 Member of the Bar of Stara Zagora, Bulgaria, 2000

 Areas of practice.
 Competition law; IP; company and commercial law.

-Qualified.
+Professional qualifications.
 Sofia University St Kliment Ohridski, Bulgaria, 2009

 Areas of practice.
 Competition law; employment law; company and commercial law; dispute resolution.